-- 2. All development proposals (including changes of use) will be expected to maximise opportunities to incorporate sustainable design features where feasible (such as grey water recycling, green roofs, maximising use of recycled materials, orientating buildings to optimise solar gain). - New dwellings will be required should to meet the optional higher National Housing Standard for water consumption of 110 litres per person per day, subject to viability. - Innovative sustainable design solutions for energy efficiency and low carbon energy generation and use over and above the National Housing Standards Building Regulations will be supported.
+- 2. All development proposals (including changes of use) will be expected to maximise opportunities to incorporate sustainable design features where feasible (such as grey water recycling, green roofs, maximising use of recycled materials, orientating buildings to optimise solar gain). - 3.
+New dwellings should meet the optional higher National Housing Standard for water consumption of 110 litres per person per day, subject to viability. - 4.
+Innovative sustainable design solutions for energy efficiency and low carbon energy generation and use over and above the Building Regulations will be supported.